History of U.S. foreign policy, 1801–1829: Embargo Act

 American trade boomed after the outbreak of the French Revolutionary Wars in the early 1790s, in large part because American shipping was allowed to act as neutral carriers with European powers.
 Though the British sought to restrict trade with the French, they had largely tolerated U.S. trade with mainland France and French colonies after the signing of the Jay Treaty in 1794.
 Jefferson favored a policy of neutrality in the European wars, and was strongly committed the principle of freedom of navigation for neutral vessels, including American ships.
-Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but relations with Britain deteriorated after 1805.
-Needing sailors, the British Royal Navy seized hundreds of American ships and impressed 6,000 alleged British deserters from them, angering Americans.
-The British began to enforce a blockade of Europe, ending their policy of tolerance towards American shipping.
-Though the British returned many seized American goods that had not been intended for French ports, the British blockade badly affected American commerce and provoked immense anger throughout the nation.
-Aside from commercial concerns, Americans were outraged by what they saw an attack on national honor.
-In response to the attacks, Jefferson recommended an expansion of the navy, and Congress passed the Non-importation Act, which restricted many, but not all, British imports.
+Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but Anglo-Americans deteriorated after 1805.
+The Royal Navy, angered by thousands of its sailors deserting and finding work on American merchantmen, began stopping US ships and reclaiming alleged deserters, angered the American public.
+The British began to increase their blockades of Europe, ending their policy of tolerance towards American shipping.
+Though the British returned seized American goods that had not been intended for French ports, their blockade of French-held ports heavily affected American commerce and provoked immense anger throughout the nation.
+Aside from commercial concerns, Americans were outraged by what they saw an attack on their national honor.
+In response to the seizures, Jefferson recommended an expansion of the navy, and Congress passed the Non-importation Act, which restricted many, but not all, British imports.